 If you require any further information or like to have something added or even spotted an error, then I like to hear from you by email.
-You can also see pictures of class 90s in their various colourscheme's by going to the Photo Gallery webpage or watch them in action in the Movie Gallery.
-Below are all the different liveries that class 90s have seen.
+You can also see pictures of class 90s in their various colourscheme's by going to the Photo Gallery webpage.

 The 90s were delivered as new in 3 different liveries.
 These were Intercity (90001-90025), Mainline (90026-90036) and RfD (90037-90050).

-The class 90s have seen a total of 30 different liveries during the past 31 years - most of these have become obsolete, but approximately 14 remain in use.
+The class 90s have seen 32 different colour schemes during the past 33 years, most of which have become obsolete, but 8 remain in use today.

 The various liveries carried by the class 90s over the last 33 years is summarised below: